30 Ways to Use 100k Points

 When airfare spikes during school breaks, points step in like a hero.
 These redemptions can help you dodge $2,000+ price tags.

 1. Southwest Airlines – With 100k points and the Companion Pass, you could cover 4–6 roundtrips for your family depending on your destination.
-You can find flights to Hawaii from 6,000–12,000 one-way from the west coast.
+You can find flights to Hawaii from 6,000–12,000 points one-way from the west coast.

 2. JetBlue – Fly East Coast to the Caribbean with 4–5 roundtrip tickets depending on transfer ratios.